noso2k1/wow-website/README.md

 - [ ] Update Gridsome WordPress plugin

-## Notes on content:
+## Ideas on content:

-### Who we are - OUR VISION
+Who we are - OUR VISION

-### What kind of show we do - Why we do what we do - We push our boundaries - Experiment - Get out of our comfort zone
+What kind of show we do - Why we do what we do - We push our boundaries - Experiment - Get out of our comfort zone

 ### Get involved
 - I have a venue and I want you to play here